helilabs/pusher-clone/README.md

 # Pusher Clone

 ### Introduction
-This is a real-time server built with php and [ReactPHP](https://reactphp.org/) to mirror some of real-time pusher-clone.
+This is a real-time server built with php and [ReactPHP](https://reactphp.org/) to mirror some pusher features.

 This project was made to show some of my skills as a **Senior Software Engineer** please don't use it in your production project.